Most Passing Yards in High School Football History

 High school: Cartersville High School (Cartersville, Georgia)

-One of the most highly sought-after high school football players of all time out of Cartersville High, Lawrence won two state championships and led Clemson to a national championship as a true freshman.
+Bottom line: One of the most highly sought-after high school football recruits of all time, Lawrence won two state championships at Cartersville High and led Clemson to a national championship as a true freshman.
 Lawrence was selected No. 1 overall by the Jacksonville Jaguars in the 2021 NFL Draft and has been the team's starter the last two seasons.

 High school: Lake Nona High School (Orlando, Florida)